 San Jose • Spend two nights in the capital city of Costa Rica where you learn about the country’s history, language, and culture.
-Get to know each other and prepare for your stay in the host village.
+Get to know each other, discuss your language goals, and prepare for your stay in the host village.

 -Brian and Jill Day, parents of Zach, Sudbury, MA

-Your Host Village • T Travel to our host village–your home for the next two and a half weeks – situated in Costa Rica’s southern Talamanca Mountains.
+Your Host Village • Travel to our host village–your home for the next three weeks – situated in Costa Rica’s southern Talamanca Mountains.
 Live together with your group in a simple community house as we collaborate with local people to complete several useful service projects in town.

 Southern Coast • Midway through the stay in the host village, take a break from village life to explore Costa Rica’s southern Pacific coast.
 Stay overnight at a hacienda known for its commitment to sustainability and conservation.
 Interview the hacienda’s owner about his vision for ecotourism, zip-line and hike through lush forest canopy, visit an orchid garden, enjoy delicious comida típica, and walk on a completely deserted beach.

-Homestay • Join a local familia for a week-long homestay and full immersion into Tico living and the Spanish language.
+Homestay • Join a local familia in your host village for a week-long homestay and full immersion into Tico living and the Spanish language.

 Southwestern Coast and Rainforest • Spend four days along the southern Pacific coast, first visiting a sustainably run ecolodge owned by a Costa Rican family.
 From bungalows situated in the rainforest and overlooking the Pacific coast, explore the area to learn about Costa Rica’s astounding biodiversity, interview local wildlife experts in Spanish, hike along the coastline for a picnic lunch, and snorkel and swim in the ocean.
 Enjoy gorgeous vistas right from your porch, hike to a hidden waterfall, and relax in a hammock.
 Next, travel north along the coast to Manuel Antonio National Park where we explore with wildlife guides, take surfing lessons, swim, and hike.